ns-moosavi/coval/arrau/README.md

-# CoVal: A coreference evaluation tool for the CoNLL and ARRAU datasets
+# Using CoVal for evaluating the ARRAU dataset

-We provide the implementation of the common evaluation metrics including MUC, B-cubed, CEAFe, and LEA for both CoNLL and ARRAU datasets.

-### Requirement

-This evaluation tool requires numpy, scipy, and scikit-learn packages.

 ## Usage